Lacrymology/states/doc/intro.rst

 deploy web application, internal developed software or any commercial closed source application.

-But some of them exists only to support the other components:
+But some of them exists only to support other components:

 - Monitoring:
   - Check that components run as expected.
-  - Perform additional validation that are mostly useful when a component don't work as expected and someone try to troubleshoot the issue.
+  - Perform additional validation that are mostly useful when a component doesn't work as expected and someone tries to troubleshoot the issue.
-  - Notification by email of any problem and their recovery.
+  - Notify by email about any problem and its recovery.
-  - Web interface to see the actuals problems, check history of a service or an host.
-Or a dashboard that show the status of various system.
+  - Web interface to see actual problems, check history of a service or a host.
+Or a dashboard that shows status of various system.
-  - Business health status, example: a cluster is working as expected if at least 2 out of 3 nodes are working.
-If 2 nodes don't work and only 1 do, the status is at Warning and only support team get notification.
+  - Business health status, for example: a cluster is working as expected if at least 2 out of 3 nodes are working.
+If 2 nodes don't work and only 1 does, the status is at Warning and only support team get notification.
-    If 3 nodes are down, every one get a notification that the status is Error.
+    If 3 nodes are down, everyone will get a notification that the status is Error.
-- Centralize into a single place all the logs from all hosts:
+- Centralize into a single place all logs from all hosts:
-  - To provide a single place to look for the information.
+  - To provide a single place to look for information.
   - Create alert based on some rules, such as Linux OOM (Out of Memory).
   - Give access to developers or tester to logs of some hosts.
-  - Limit human requirements to log in a server to read the logs, which limit the risks for someone to perform live changes on the server that aren't tracked by configuration management system.
+  - Limit human requirements to log into a server to read logs, which limits the risks for someone to perform live changes on the server that aren't tracked by configuration management system.
 - Metrics Statistics and graphics:
-  - A central dashboard that show graphics on thousands of metrics generated by each components of the infrastructure.
-The most basics one are CPU usage of an host.
-Or individual process memory usage.
+  - A central dashboard that show graphics on thousands of metrics generated by each component of the infrastructure.
+The most basic one are CPU usage of a host, or a process memory usage.
   - This complete the monitoring.
-Monitoring server even use the stats and graphs component to store and display it's own performance data.
+Monitoring server even uses stats and graphs component to store and display it's own performance data.
   - Any internally developed application can be changed to send internal metrics too and embedded graphics into it.
 - Error reporting:
   - Many states come with integration to an error reporting server, if the application allows it.
-If an internal error happens, the error is reported immediately instead of silently lost in the logs.
+When an internal error happens, the error is reported immediately instead of silently lost in the logs.
-  - A Linux based infrastructure with a lot of OSS components often come with multiple ways to get notification if something goes wrong, such as logs in it's own file, logs trough syslog, local email, email trough a remote SMTP server, etc. The states in this repository are built to limit those communications channels and send them to the error report server to make sure that multiple persons can all receive the same error message.
+  - A Linux based infrastructure with a lot of OSS components often come with multiple ways to get notification if something goes wrong, such as logs in its own file, logs through syslog, local email, email through a remote SMTP server, etc. The states in this repository are built to limit those communications channels and send them to the error report server to make sure that multiple people can all receive the same error message.
     If an error happens 1000 times in a row, only a single notification is sent The error can be acknowledge.
 - Configuration Management:
-  - Everything is done trough states,
+  - Everything is done through states,
     **even the first salt-master installation!**.
 No surprise, no undocumented installation steps, no results that can't be reproduce.
   - States life-cycles: this repository support multiple version of the states to be usable at the same time.
-A single host can execute the stable version of the states, while an testing host can execute an other version that just went out of development.
+A single host can execute the stable version of the states, while an testing host can execute another version that just went out of development.

 Integration